qilingframework/rtfd.io/docs/coverage.md

 ### Overview

 ![Code Coverage](img/drcov.png)

-The code coverage framework is capable of collecting code coverage information from targets running under Qiling.
+The code coverage framework is capable of collecting code coverage information from targets running under Qiling Framework.
 Afterwards, the results can be serialized into a format suitable for further processing or manual viewing.
 By leveraging the code coverage framework, one can know exactly which parts of the emulated code were executed and which weren't.
 Needless to say, this is an invaluable ability and can greatly aid any security-oriented research in couple of domains such as general RE, vulnerability research, exploit development, etc.

 ### Command-line interface